 I’ve received quite a few notes from people saying they enjoy Doug’s story but want more detail on what Doug’s dealing with.
 I wish I could boil it all down to a simple statement that explained without overwhelming, but I’m not good enough to do that.
 In lieu of that, I come with a little insight into what Doug faces every day, and I’m not even going to cover his type 1 diabetes.

 Frequently, I’m asked how Doug is doing, and my standard reply is, “He has good days and bad days.”
 Candidly, the good days are not that good, but they are good enough to keep going.
 Added to that is the fact that dealing with kidney disease is complicated.
-For those who have wondered how wonderfully we are made, they have only to start trying to do manually what a normally functioning kidney does with ease.
+For those who have wondered how wonderfully we are made, you have only to start trying to do manually what a normally functioning kidney does with ease.
 The complex functions with body chemistry that it performs are stunning, and it’s not even the most sophisticated organ we have.

 Some high and very high potassium foods: